mintance/nginx-clickhouse/README.md

 ### How to run

+Pull image from Docker Hub (if you didn't want build it)

+`docker pull mintance/nginx-clickhouse`

 For this example, we include `/var/log/nginx` directory, where we store our logs, and `config` directory where we store `config.yml` file.

-`docker run --rm --net=host --name nginx-streaming -v /var/log/nginx:/logs -v config:/config -d nginx-clickhouse`
+`docker run --rm --net=host --name nginx-clickhouse -v /var/log/nginx:/logs -v config:/config -d mintance/nginx-clickhouse`

 ### How this works?